WankioM/aerodrome-yield-calc/README.md

-# Aerodrome ZAR/USD Fee Calculator
+# Aerodrome Fee Calculator
-A specialized calculator for estimating fees and profitability of concentrated liquidity positions in the ZAR/USD pair on Aerodrome's Slipstream pools.
+A specialized calculator for estimating fees and profitability of concentrated liquidity positions in a pair on Aerodrome's Slipstream pools.
 ## What It Does
 This calculator models the complex fee dynamics of providing liquidity to volatile foreign exchange pairs on Aerodrome Finance.
-Unlike standard AMM calculators, it accounts for the unique characteristics of emerging market FX pairs like ZAR/USD, including directional flows, interest rate differentials, and high volatility regimes.
+Unlike standard AMM calculators, it accounts for the unique characteristics of emerging market FX pairs , including directional flows, interest rate differentials, and high volatility regimes.
 ## Core Functionality
 ### Dynamic Fee Calculation
 The calculator implements a multi-component fee structure that responds to market conditions: